ste032/ss-jekyll/_posts/2019-10-04-How I created this site.md

 Some insights: the website will respond to both www.domain.com and domain.com requests thanks to specific Route53 and S3 configurations.
 Every HTTP request will be redirected to HTTPS and also be served with a valid certificate.
 The end-user will access the content via Cloudfront distribution rather than the S3 buckets.

+I expect this site to never go past AWS free tier, so the total cost will be a mere $15/year for the domain.

+I might make an indepth post that go into the nitty-gritty of making this site down the road, but honestly the AWS documentation is plenty to get started with a basic static site.

 <h3>CircleCI</h3>